mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 decided to play around with brutal geometric shapes and patterns, with strong but not too saturated colors.

-​The Larken font immediately seemed a good combination here, I remembered for if from the past work: it is a very special bohemian font, between modern and classic, elegant and crazy.
+​The Larken font immediately seemed a good fit here.
+I remembered this font from the past work: it is a very special bohemian font, between modern and classic, elegant and crazy.
 The brutal geometric shapes required